 Co-Curricular Learning Opportunities

-Year two Ed.L.D. students do not need program permission to serve as TFs, RAs, HGSE advisers, or PPE facilitators if the total time commitment (for the combination of all Harvard employment) is 20 or fewer hours per week during the academic year.
+Year 2 Ed.L.D. students do not need program permission to serve as TFs, RAs, HGSE advisers, or Professional Education facilitators if the total time commitment (for the combination of all Harvard employment) is 20 or fewer hours per week during the academic year.
 This equates to to no more than two 1.0 TF “slots” per semester, as each 1.0 slot requires approximately 10 hours of work per week.
-All Ed.L.D. students must be in good academic standing in order to serve as a TF, RA, HGSE adviser, or PPE facilitator.
+All Ed.L.D. students must be in good academic standing in order to serve as a TF, RA, HGSE adviser, or Professional Education facilitator.

 Earning an Ed.M.

-Candidates for the Ed.L.D. degree are not eligible to receive an Ed.M."in-passing" from HGSE.
+Candidates for the Ed.L.D. degree are not eligible to receive an Ed.M. from HGSE.
 Students who withdraw or whose candidacy is terminated may be eligible for a terminal Ed.M. if they have completed the academic requirements.
-Students who are academically eligible for a terminal Ed.M. must apply for the degree within three years of their termination or withdrawal from the Ed.L.D.
-Program
+Students who are academically eligible for a terminal Ed.M. must apply for the degree within three years of their termination or withdrawal from the Ed.L.D. program.